Keeping backyard poultry

 - If you are selling or giving away eggs, use new cartons if possible or keep reused cartons clean and away from birds.

-- Know the signs of disease and immediately report large or unusual numbers of dead or sick birds to your vet.
+- Know the signs of disease and immediately report large or unusual numbers of dead or sick birds or sharp drop in egg production to your vet.

 Know what to look for

 Outbreaks of avian influenza and other bird related diseases are uncommon in Victoria, but it is important to be aware of the signs.
 Early detection and reporting may help to prevent a large-scale outbreak.